Fragtality/PilotsDeck/Integrations/FlyByWire A32NX/Readme.md

 So with a SD only you'll can still use the SD-Profile separately (and generally the Plugin to build your own Profile).
 Also there is a third "SDLIB" Profile with nearly all Buttons from the XL-Profile.
 It's intended to be used to built your own SD Profile with it.

-Mix and match as you like :relaxed:<br/>
+Mix and match as you like! :relaxed:<br/>

 ![ExampleFNX00](../../img/ExampleFNX00.jpg)<br/>
 ![ExampleFBW00](../../img/ExampleFBW00.jpg)<br/>